-- Identification and social data, consent forms, pertinent medical history, assessment of the health status and health disposition, and instructions to the beneficiary - Completed MNS(s) and/or all physician's order(s), reports of treatments and medications, and other pertinent information necessary to monitor the beneficiary's progress - Signed, titled and dated Individual Plan of Care (IPOC) initial, reviews, and reformulations - Signed, titled and dated clinical service notes - Reports of physical examinations, diagnostic and laboratory test results, and consultative findings - Signatures of the physician or other health professional
+- Identification and social data, consent forms, pertinent medical history, assessment of the health status and health disposition, and instructions to the beneficiary. - Completed MNS(s) and/or psychiatric diagnostic evaluation. - · All Physician's order(s). - Reports of treatments and medications, and other pertinent information necessary to monitor the beneficiary's progress. - Signed, titled and dated IPOC initial, reviews and reformulations. - Signed, titled and dated clinical service notes (CSNs). - Reports of physical examinations, diagnostic and laboratory test results, and consultative findings. - Signatures of the Physician or other health professional.